rodrigopedra/russian-doll-caching/readme.md

-# Russian Doll Caching for Laravel 5.2
+# Russian Doll Caching for Laravel 5.1 LTS and Laravel 5.2

 Inspired by the excellent series at https://laracasts.com/series/russian-doll-caching-in-laravel .

-See that series to understand the concepts around it and to use it properly, as such how to invalidate the cache upwards.
+Watch that series to understand the concepts around it and to use it properly, for example: how to invalidate the cache upwards.

 ## Installation